elatov/elatov.github.io/_posts/2012-09-09-vms-setup-to-use-windows-nlb-in-unicast-mode-lose-network-connectivity-when-hp-virtual-connect-module-is-replaced.md

 	propType = CONFIG

-and as we expected there is a &#8216;notify switch&#8217; option in our &#8216;link behavior&#8217; section.
+and as we expected there is a 'notify switch' option in our 'link behavior' section.
 Again here is how our ports looked like:

 	commands$ sed -n '/port 430:/,/port [0-9]*:/p' net-dvs_-l.txt | sed -n '/com.vmware.etherswitch.port.teaming/,/propType/p'